yghlc/BigImageMapper/tutorial/Setting_running_on_ITSC.md

     chgrp -R LinLiuScratch Data
     chgrp -R LinLiu codes

-To inquire the storage quota of you home folder, please run:
+To inquire the storage quota of your home folder, please run:

-    lfs quota -gh username /lustre    #  replace username as your user name
+    lfs quota -gh username /lustre    #  replace username with your real name